 Although we experience Tax Day firsthand each year, there’s still plenty for most taxpayers to learn.
 WalletHub explored this unique occasion from top to bottom in search of the most interesting, revealing Tax Day fun facts out there.
 You can check out what we found in the infographic below, followed by a Q&A with a panel of tax experts.
 And if you’ve yet to file, make sure to check out WalletHub’s last-minute tax tips.

 - Americans spend 6.1 billion hours doing taxes each year.
 The average person spends 13 hours and $240 completing their 1040.

 - 90% of tax returns are expected to be filed electronically.
 The average refund in 2022 is $3,473, as of 2/25/2022.

 - The IRS received a record number of over 1,500 calls per second during the 2021 filing season.
 Only 11% of calls received live assistance, with hold times averaging about 23 minutes.

 Taxes, and our obligations with respect to them, are almost like living, breathing entities.
 The dynamics are in constant flux, which means we can never stop learning about the process.
 With that in mind, we posed the following questions to a panel of tax experts in search of a greater understanding of how to successfully navigate this treacherous time of year.
 You can check out their bios and responses below.

-- How is tax day 2018 different from past years?
+- How is Tax Day 2022 different from past years?

-- Has the amount of time and money spent preparing tax returns changed in recent years?
-What are some tips for reducing both?
+- Has the amount of time and money spent on preparing tax returns changed in recent years?
+What are some tips for reducing time and money spent?